When Is the Best Time

 Best Months to Visit

 Galapagos is the most outstanding destination for diving, snorkelling, birding, and wildlife watching on our planet.
 The uninhabited islands were declared a National Park in 1959 and as the first World Heritage Site in 1978.
 It became a Marine Reserve in 1998.
 The spoken languages are English and Spanish.
 Communication is very easy on the islands, and locals will assist you where ever needed.

-Charles Darwin arrived on the Galapagos Islands for the first time in 1835.
-He became famous due to his theory of evolution.
+Charles Darwin, famous for his theory of evolution, arrived on the Galapagos Islands for the first time in 1835.
 San Cristobal's exhibition is dedicated to Charles Darwin and explains the different currents and their influence on such rich biodiversity.

 Airport on Isabela

 You need to fly to Quito first.
 Stay close to the airport; otherwise, it’s a far journey to Quito city centre.
 The Wyndham Hotel is located next to the Mariscal Sucre Airport.
 Other hotels and guesthouses nearby (Bookmark the Link for your future booking).
 Consider if you prefer to stay in the Quito city centre, you need to take a taxi for around $30 for each ride.
 Safe taxis are the ones with a yellow/orange sign.
 Take a flight to Galapagos the next day either to the Galapagos Islands' main airport to Baltra, a small island located north of Santa Cruz or to San Cristobal.
 Avianca, Tame, and Lan serve the Galapagos Islands from Quito and Guayaquil in the south.
 Book your return flights in advance the same for San Cristobal flights to Isabel, especially for the peak season.
 Usually, flights from Quito take roughly 3 h, with a short stop at Guayaquil.
 Prices vary a lot, depending on the season.